Home » behavior

 Is Your Behavior Sabotaging Your Marriage?

-My dream was to be married for life; I had made that life decision when I was thirteen years old.
-Yet, I kept finding ways to sabotage my dream.
-My behavior toward Janet and toward our marriage was destructive.
+My dream was to be married for life.
+I made that life decision when I was thirteen years old.
+Yet, I kept sabotaging my dream.
+My behavior toward Janet and our marriage was a destructive force that nearly destroyed us.

 I knew right away that He was not putting the blame on me for anything Janet was doing wrong.
 He was simply letting me see how I had destroyed our marriage with the hurtful ways I had treated her.

 Those words broke my heart and gave me hope at the same time.
 I needed to know that our marriage problems were not all Janet’s fault.
-Just because she had chosen to give up on our marriage, the Lord would not let me get away with pointing all the blame at her.
-And at the same time, I felt hope, because I knew that sowing and reaping could work for my good as well if I would start sowing good seeds of love.
+She chose to give up on our marriage.
+But the Lord would not let me get away with pointing all the blame at her.
+And at the same time, I felt hope.
+I knew that sowing and reaping could work for my good as well.
+I knew I should start sowing good seeds of love.
 Read more